khaledh/khaledh.github.io/docs/osdev/01-intro.md

 ## Fusion OS

-As any hobby OS project, it needs a name.
+As with any hobby OS project, it needs a name.
 I decided to call it **Fusion OS**, for no particular reason.
 I just like the name :-) You can find the source code on
 GitHub: [https://github.com/khaledh/fusion](https://github.com/khaledh/fusion).